Effective January 1, 2020

-To the extent that it is determined by any data protection authority that the Agreement or this DPA is insufficient to comply with the applicable EU Data Protection Laws, or to the extent required otherwise by any changes in the applicable data protection laws, Customer and Processor agree to cooperate in good faith to amend the Agreement or this DPA or enter into further mutually agreeable data processing agreements in an effort to comply with any EU Data Protection Laws applicable to the Processor and Customer.
+To the extent that it is determined by any data protection authority that the Agreement or this DPA is insufficient to comply with the applicable EU Data Protection Laws, or to the extent required otherwise by any changes in the applicable Data Protection Laws, Customer and Processor agree to cooperate in good faith to amend the Agreement or this DPA or enter into further mutually agreeable data processing agreements in an effort to comply with any EU Data Protection Laws applicable to the Processor and Customer.

 This DPA is without prejudice to the rights and obligations of the parties under the Agreement which shall continue to have full force and effect.
-In the event of any conflict between the terms of this DPA and the terms of the Agreement, the terms of this DPA shall prevail solely to the extent that the subject matter concerns the processing of Personal Data.
+In the event of any conflict between the terms of this DPA and the terms of the Agreement or any other contract between the parties, the terms of this DPA shall prevail solely to the extent that the subject matter concerns the processing of Personal Data.
 This DPA does not confer any third-party beneficiary rights, is intended for the benefit of the parties hereto and their respective permitted successors and assigns only, and is not for the benefit of, nor may any provision hereof be enforced by, any other person.
 This DPA only applies to the extent Processor processes Personal Data on behalf of Customer.
 Except as required under the GDPR, this DPA and any action related thereto shall be governed by and construed in accordance with the laws of the State of Georgia, without giving effect to any conflicts of laws principles.
 Except for disputes subject to arbitration as described in the Agreement, which provisions are incorporated herein by this reference, the parties consent to the personal jurisdiction of, and venue in, the courts of Atlanta, Georgia.
 This DPA together with the Agreement is the final, complete and exclusive agreement of the parties with respect to the subject matter hereof and supersedes and merges all prior discussions and agreements between the parties with respect to such subject matter.